dydtjr1128/NetworkFileExplorer/README.md

 ### What Is It?

 The NetworkFileExplorer is a cross platform project that allows you to view a client's directory on the Admin page, just like the File Explorer in Windows.
+This project was implemented based on Java asynchronous non-blocking socket channel(`AsynchronousSocketChannel`, `AsynchronousServerSocketChannel`)

 #### Demo screenshot